 Leave relating to COVID-19

-- where the employee has to self-isolate due to COVID-19 for the medically advised period or
+- where the employee has to self-isolate due to COVID-19 for a medically advised period,

 - when the employee is unwell with COVID-19.